eduvpn/builder/README.md

 * Fedora 30
 * Fedora 31

-It is recommended you create a VM specifically for creating the repositories.
+It is recommended you use a VM specifically for running the builder.

 # Preparation